dbcaml/dbcaml/CONTRIBUTING.md

 - MySQL: mysql://root:password@localhost:3306/development

 # Building a driver

 A driver within DBCaml is the thing who actually talking to the database, the main DBCaml is just a interface between the user and the database.
 The main package do contact the driver to ask it for executing jobs.
-The way for the main package to interact with the driver is that the driver should export the interface `Driver.t`.
+The way for the main package to interact with the driver is that the driver should export a module that hold the type `Driver.t`.

-.... to be continued

 [Example driver](./dbcaml_driver_postgres)

+## Purpose of a Driver

+The purpose of a driver is to bridge DBCaml with a database and with that also implementing security such as TLS and escaping queries.
+When a driver is being developed is it important to have a extra look at the security.

+# Tests
+TBA